 version-control

-Version control practices and tools
+Version control systems and practices

 Use git clean to remove local untracked files from your Git working tree safely.
 Learn git clean -n for dry run, -f to force delete, -fd for directories, and -x for ignored files.
 Essential Git cleanup guide with flags and tips.